IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 ``sudo apt update && sudo apt upgrade -y``

-Next step is to install the apache2 service and then run certbot to receive our LetsEncrypt SSL cert.
-This allows us to receive a signed ssl cert related to our domain associated with our reverse proxy server.
+Now we need to install the apache2 service and then run certbot to receive our LetsEncrypt SSL cert.
+This allows us to receive a signed ssl cert related to our domain for the reverse proxy server.

 **Install Apache2**